USNS OSCAR V. PETERSON (T-AO 206) FY 27 MTA SOURCES SOUGHT NOTICE

 Submission Requirements

-Interested firms should submit a brief capabilities package demonstrating their ability to perform the work and experience in similar projects.
+Interested firms are requested to submit a brief capabilities package demonstrating their ability and experience.
 The package must address:

-- Company Profile (employees, office location(s), UEI, CAGE Code, small business designation/status).
+- Company Profile: Number of employees, office location(s), UEI, CAGE Code, and small business designation/status.

-- Description and location of the facility where work will be performed.
+- Facility Description: Location of the facility where work will be performed.

-- Indication of large or small business status and socioeconomic category.
+- Business Size: Indicate large or small business status and socioeconomic category (e.g., HUBZone, SDVOSB, WOSB), if applicable, under NAICS 336611.

-- Partnership, teaming, joint ventures, or mentor-protégé agreements.
+- Partnerships: Details on partnership, teaming, joint ventures, or mentor-protégé agreements.

 Additional Notes